 If you think that air compressors are just tools for auto mechanics and house builders, think again.
 From inflating tires and balls to cleaning electronic devices, powering air tools, painting, and more, quiet air compressors can help make chores easier around the house.

-While all air compressors pressurize air by pumping it into a storage tank until the operator releases it for a wide variety of purposes, not all are designed for the same tasks.
+While all air compressors pressurize air by pumping it through a hose into a storage tank until the operator releases it for a wide variety of purposes, not all are designed for the same tasks.
 And because so many air tool applications exist, there are a wide variety of compressors with different ratings for air pressure, volume, flow rate, noise level, configuration, and more.

 When shopping for the best quiet compressor, it is important to think through the ways it could be used in order to know which model has the right combination of specifications.
 To help narrow the field, we’ve researched and compiled our list of some of the best quiet air compressors for home projects.